nextcloud/news/docs/api/v2/README.md

 ## Folders
-Folders are represented in the following data structure:
+Folders are represented using the following data structure:
 ```json
 {
     "id": 3,